yarnpkg/berry/README.md

 ### Contrib plugins

-Although developed on the same repository as Yarn itself, those plugins are optionals and need to be explicitly installed through `yarn plugin import @yarnpkg/<plugin-name>`.
+Although developed on the same repository as Yarn itself, those plugins are optional and need to be explicitly installed through `yarn plugin import @yarnpkg/<plugin-name>`.

 - [☆ plugin-exec](packages/plugin-exec) adds support for using the `exec:` protocol within your dependencies.
 - [☆ plugin-stage](packages/plugin-pack) adds support for the [`yarn stage`](https://next.yarnpkg.com/cli/stage) command.